petalorstem/100-days-of-code/log.md

 **Thoughts**: I do not know about every single day but I'm surely showing up every other day or after every 2 days consistently.
 Need to up my game, there's lots to learn to be able to get to a certain level so I can build stuff.

+### Day 5: November 19, 2021
+#####

+**Today's Progress**: Completed 83% of Basic Javascript on freecodecamps "JavaScript Algorithms and Data Structure" Certification.
+I learnt about adding new properties to a JS object, deleting a property from a JS object, using objects for lookup, testing if objects have a certain property using the object function hasOwnProperty(propertyName), working with complex objects, accessing data in nested objects and nested arrays.

+**Thoughts**: I was about to skip today but I forced myself to do it and few minutes after I started I enjoyed learning.

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.